-Check the coolant level before starting the engine.

-- 1. Stop the engine and remove the key from the panel. - 2.
-Unscrew the plastic filler cap (in blue on below picture) on the exchanger tank (in grey on below picture). - 3.
-Open the vent (in blue in the red circle). - You may top-up with clean water, only if amount to fill is very remote.
-Use glycol mix if tank is almost empty. - 5.
-Stop filling when vent is overflowing. - 6.
+- 1. Check the coolant level before starting the engine. - 2.
+Stop the engine and remove the key from the panel. - 3.
+Unscrew the filler cap (in blue on below picture) on the exchanger tank. - 4.
+Open the vent (in blue in the red circle). - 5.
+Top-up in using clean water only if amount to fill is remote.
+Use glycol mix if tank is almost empty. - 6.
+Stop filling when vent is overflowing. - 7.
 Reinstall the vent and the coolant cap.
 Secure them.